Sick of seeing the 50¢ off coupons and thinking how will I ever REALLY save money with a coupon like that?

 You can check out a preview each week for what inserts you may be receiving in the paper to see if it’s worth grabbing one or even a few extras.
 This way you aren’t buying a newspaper wasting money to find coupons you don’t even need.

 Kellogg’s Family Rewards is a great way to earn points on Kellogg’s products you buy and in return cash in those points for coupons.
 My Tops bonus card is linked to my KFR account so when I buy items at Tops they automatically credit in my KFR account.
-Easy!
+There are many stores to choose from to link your loyalty cards to, so you don’t have to scan receipts to earn anything back.

 It’s the way of today to have e-coupons now.
 There are some great apps that offer savings each week on new items.
 These are coupons that we can redeem on our phones, desktop computers, tablets etc. I have done a list of the best apps to save money here.